Gimpollo/Hello-World/README.md

 # Hello-World
-This is a test in how to upload and manage my project using Git and Github
+This is a test in how to upload and manage a project using Git and Github